Taking care of business

 Step four: Consider the inevitable—taxes

 Also, remember although you can leave an unlimited amount of assets to your spouse, you’re likely only deferring and increasing the tax burden on the money that is left to your children.
-To reduce this tax burden ahead of time, you can currently give up to $13,000 a year as a gift to an individual (or $26,000 if you’re giving as a couple) and you can also pay an unlimited amount of medical and education expenses for someone, as long as you pay them directly to the billing institutions.
+To reduce this tax burden ahead of time, for 2013 and 2014, you can give up to $14,000 a year as a gift to an individual (or $28,000 if you’re giving as a couple) and you can also pay an unlimited amount of medical and education expenses for someone, as long as you pay them directly to the billing institutions.

 Finally, you can also reduce your tax burden ahead of time by donating to a charitable gift fund or community foundation.